Distance From Vancouver: about 57 km via

 walk on a narrow shoulder along a very busy two-lane road.

-Besides, I misjudged how long it would take to get back, and ended up
+Besides, we misjudged how long it would take to get back, and ended up

-running on that same shoulder for about 20 minutes to avoid my vehicle being
+running on that same shoulder for about 20 minutes to avoid our vehicle being

 locked in or towed from the Douglas Taylor Park's parking lot, since a

 note at the park entrance stated that the park closes one hour after the sunset, and it was